Commission for Science, Technology and Industry for National Defense: History

-In the late-1990s, there was a massive reorganization of the Chinese defense industry.
-The main focus of this reorganization was to separate the purchasing of weaponry which became the responsibility of the General Armaments Division of the People's Liberation Army, the production and development of weaponry which became the responsibility of several different enterprises such as China Northern Industries and China Southern Industries which were state-owned but not under direct state management, and the development of policy for these industries which became the responsibility of COSTIND.
-Because of the massive change in COSTIND, many analysts referred to the new COSTIND and the old COSTIND.
+In August 1982, COSTIND was formed by merging the National Defense Science and Technology Commission (NDSTC), the National Defense Industries Office (which was in the State Council's purview), and the Office of the Science, Technology, and Armaments Commission (which was in the purview of the Central Military Commission).
+COSTIND oversaw defense R&D, production, and procurement.
+It included both military and civilian personnel.

+In 1998, the government split COSTIND into the General Armament Department of the People's Liberation Army and the "new" COSTIND, reporting directly to the State Council.
+Also in 1998, COSTIND began the "national defense science and technology innovation project."

 COSTIND played an important role in the space program of China as one of its subagencies the China National Space Administration is responsible for Chinese space policy.
 COSTIND administered the China Engineering and Technology Information Network (CETIN), which has been described as a "one-stop shop for foreign military technology information."
-French journalist Roger Faligot described COSTIND as an "intelligence vacuum cleaner" for collecting foreign scientific, technological, and industrial information.

-According to the Nuclear Threat Initiative, the China Atomic Energy Authority was part of COSTIND.
+The China Atomic Energy Authority was part of COSTIND.

+In March 2008, COSTIND was renamed the State Administration of Science, Technology and Industry for National Defense (SASTIND).